-In Press.
+2022.
 “Metalwork in the Past and Present: Lord of Sipán and Tumi del Oro in Peru,” in West 86th: A Journal of Decorative Arts, Design History and Material Culture.

-In Press.
+2022.
 Life at the Margins of the State: Comparative Landscapes from the Old and New Worlds, Alicia Boswell & Kyle Knabb, eds.
 University Press of Colorado.

 2019.
 Actas de la Primera Mesa Redonda de Trujillo.
 Nuevas perspectivas en la arqueología de los valles de Viru, Moche y Chicama.
 Gabriel Prieto & Alicia Boswell, eds.
 Fondo Editorial de la Universidad Nacional de Trujillo.
 Trujilo, Peru.